There isn’t a single business out there that hasn’t lost customers. Learning how to reduce customer churn is a vital tactic in preserving growth.

-Neither fast-growing startups nor decade-old enterprises are immune from customer churn.
+Neither fast-growing startups nor decade-old enterprises are immune.

 Unfortunately, combating churn is an uphill and ongoing struggle that every business will face as long as they exist.